deblnia/deblnia.github.io/content/colophon.md

 title: a concept:colophon
 ---

 This website is a collection of markdown files stored in a public <a href="https://github.com/deblnia/deblnia.github.io" target="_blank">Github repository</a>, and deployed via Netlify using Hugo and R's `blogdown` package.
-I bought the domain name from Google Domains for $12/year, and I usually write from RStudio, using my 13" Mac Book Pro.
+I bought the domain name from Google Domains for $12/year, and I usually write from RStudio, using a Mac Book Pro.

 The design is forked from <a href="http://bettermotherfuckingwebsite.com/" target="_blank">bettermotherfuckingwebsite.com</a>.
 It is 7 CSS declarations and uses your browser's default serif font.
 The font color is #444, and the accent color is (245, 215, 110, 0.5).